alicona1/nfldb-docker/README.md

 Go to the URL and you should get this page.
 ![Jupyter Home](screenshots/jupyter-home.png)

-Click on Update nfldb.ipynb and click the Cell menu and select Run cells
+Click on Update nfldb.ipynb then click the Cell menu and select Run All
 ![Update nfldb scripts](screenshots/update-nfldb-1.png)

 These cells will start running and you will see the * next to the cells turn into numbers when they finish running.
 (Note: The ! in front of the commands are shell commands, so this notebook is just running the existing python scripts in a jupyter notebook.
 The other notebook really shows you the power of jupyter notebooks.)